ne1ro/social-stats-bot/README.md

 3. Read your app's source code at src/social_stats_bot/service.clj.
 Explore the docs of functions that define routes and responses.
 4. Run your app's tests with `lein test`.
 Read the tests at test/social_stats_bot/service_test.clj.
-5. Learn more!
-See the [Links section below](#links).

-## Configuration

-To configure logging see config/logback.xml.
-By default, the app logs to stdout and logs/.
-To learn more about configuring Logback, read its [documentation](http://logback.qos.ch/documentation.html).

 ## Developing your service